KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession3/part-2-manipulating-files.md

 4. Let's create a file by typing `touch CLIFun.txt`.
     {% hint style='info' %}
 If you go to that same location through your GUI like you might be used to, you'll see the file created there as a visual representation.
+You open the current directory you're in on a Mac by typing `open .`.
+On a Windows machine, `start .` will do the same.
     {% endhint %}

 5. Now, we'll want to add some content to your file.
 Open your file in vim by typing `vim CLIFun.txt`.